C-HGP/ProjectGAlarm-master/README.md

 # ProjectGAlarm

 ***DISCLAIMER***
-This will get modulised, UPDATED and cleaned up.
+This will get modulised, ~~UPDATED and cleaned up~~~.
 Put into folder etc. Thanks for the understanding

+***Update 1.1***
+I have now updated this into a more professional style with correct logging of all the events in the system.
+The system now handles everything correctly.
+Code has been cleaned up and structured.
+Next update is to modulise the files.

+***TODO***
+- [x] Clean up code, make it more readable.
+- [x] Update logging for all events.
+- [ ] Modulise and put code into neat folders for easy access and tinkering.
+- [ ] Update the manuals to a correct state.

 This is my first-year entrylevel project.
 The system uses serial communication between a Arduino and the computer of the user to work.